smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

         * If `startTime` or `endTime` parameters are provided, the values must be updated on the HMI.
     * CLEAR mode:
         * Clear `startTime` to 00:00:00 in the case that the `startTime` parameter is not provided in the request, otherwise, `startTime` must be updated with a new value.
 It is up to HMI to determine the way the media clock timer is cleared: either to remove it from display or to set it to zero.
-3. Respond with the [result code] correspondingly to the results of this RPC execution.
+3. Respond with the [result code](../setmediaclocktimer/#response) correspondingly to the results of this RPC execution.
-[result code]: #response
 !!!

 !!!
 NOTE